openmiblab/tutorial-cluster/README.md

 - It forms a template for miblab repositories with processing pipelines.
 - It forms a tutorial with a dummy job showing how to run jobs on the cluster.

+See also the University's [documentation](https://docs.hpc.shef.ac.uk/) on the HPC (High Performance Computer), or *cluster*, for short.

 ## 🛠️Structure